gkbichara/Leetcode-Answers/README.md

 ## Thought Process Documentation

 For each problem, I provide a `.txt` file with a detailed explanation of how I approached the solution.
 These explanation files include:
-- **Problem Understanding**: A brief summary of the problem and key requirements.
-- **Approach**: The method or algorithm used to solve the problem.
+- **Approach**: The method or algorithm used to solve the problem and why.

 ## Technologies Used